10 Facts You Didn't Know About Orca

 Range of orca/killer whales (c) NOAA

 4. Formally only recognised as one species, there are at least 10 different 'ecotypes' around the world.
 Ecotypes are defined as populations with differences in diet, behaviour and vocalisations.
+Many orca populations don't fit into these ecotypes including the ones we find here in New Zealand.

 5. In New Zealand, there are thought to be <200 animals which class them as Nationally Vulnerable in New Zealand's Threat Classification System.
 The last population estimated there to be 115 animals alive (Visser, 2000).